Andre-Victorio/Andre-Victorio/README.md

 ### Hi there 👋

+I want to make stuff I use and want to test myself.
+If I've learned anything, it's that I haven't learned enough.
 <!--
 **Andre-Victorio/Andre-Victorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.